MSD - FAQ

 Currently, we offer two teaching programs:

 1. MSD 2017: The curriculum (structure and content) has been implemented by fall semester 2017.
 For details see here.

 2. TQNE: Students of the University of Basel interested in sustainability but not enrolled in the MSD may participate in the Transfaculty Cross Section Program Sustainable Development (TQNE).
-Details see here
+For details see here.

-You can find all the courses offered at the University of Basel in the detailed course directory.
-Each course has its own record providing information about teaching content, teaching goal, timetable, location, examination details, application, etc.
+All courses offered at the University of Basel are listed in the detailed course directory.
+Each course has its own record providing information on teaching content, teaching goals, timetable, location, assessement details, course application, etc.

 All students of the University of Basel receive an email address as soon as the first tuition fee is paid and the matriculation is done.
 According to the study regulations of the university, students have to use this address for any kind of email communication, course registration etc. within the university; also with the coordination office MSD - and always addressing emails to: email@example.com

 Written exams usually take place in the last week of the semester or in the weeks after (January or June).
 Details are published in the records of every course in the detailed course directory; and will be pronounced by the lecturers at the beginning of the teaching period.

 The Graduate Record Examination® General Test (GRE® General Test) may serve as an alternative admission requirement if your final grade is lower than a 5.0 (Swiss scale), or if you are unable to provide the required evidence in mathematics and in statistics or in empirical social research methods of at least 10 CP as stated in the study regulations.

 1) Within the MSD 2017 some modules need a learning agreement (LA):

-In special cases, a LA is to be fixed for one or both Complementary Knowledge modules:
+In the following cases, students have to create a LA for one or both Complementary Knowledge modules:

-- if students have chosen a MSD focus area different from the subject area of the bachelor's degree.
-A LA for the Complementary Knowledge module corresponding to the bachelor's degree is to be fixed; for explanations see study guidelines Section 4.3.1 (document and template available as downloads, see here);
+- if students have chosen a MSD focus area different from the subject area of the bachelor's degree they have to create a LA for the Complementary Knowledge module corresponding to the bachelor's degree.
+For details see study guidelines Section 4.3.1 (document and template available here);